Edmonton police finish internal investigations into Const. Dan Woodall's death | CBC News

 "To sit through this again will just be devastating to him," Elliott said.
 "And I totally get it."

 A police spokesperson said 80 members have been invited to the meeting.
-In his letter, McFee indicated the service has hired outside trained advisors who will lead the members through a restorative process.
+In his letter, McFee indicated the service has hired outside trained advisers who will lead the members through a restorative process.

 "You will be offered the opportunity to identify how you have felt harmed, how you have been impacted, and to express what you need to further your own healing process," McFee wrote.